For more on the latest information on accreditation released by the Department, please click here.

 | Also refer to: History and Context of Accreditation |

 The goal of accreditation is to ensure that institutions of higher education meet acceptable levels of quality.
-Accreditation in the United States involves non-governmental entities as well as federal and state government agencies.
+Accreditation in the United States involves non-governmental entities (accrediting organizations) as well as federal and state government agencies (these three entities are formally known as the Triad).
 Accreditation's quality assurance function is one of the three main elements of oversight governing the Higher Education Act's (HEA's) federal student aid programs.
-In order for students to receive federal student aid from the U.S. Department of Education (Department) for postsecondary study, the institution must be accredited by a "nationally recognized” accreditor (or, for certain vocational institutions, approved by a recognized state approval agency), be authorized by the state in which the institution is located, and receive approval from the Department through a program participation agreement.
+In order for students to receive federal student aid from the U.S. Department of Education (Department) for postsecondary study, the institution must be accredited by a "nationally recognized" accrediting agency.

-Accreditors, which are private educational associations of regional or national scope, develop evaluation criteria and conduct peer evaluations to assess whether or not those criteria are met.
-Institutions and/or programs that request an accreditor's evaluation and that meet an accreditor's criteria are then "accredited"
+Accrediting agencies, which are private educational associations that develop evaluation criteria and conduct peer evaluations to assess whether or not those criteria are met.
+Institutions and/or programs that request an accreditor's evaluation and that meet an accreditor's criteria are then "accredited".

 Role of Department

-An accreditor seeking recognition from the Secretary of Education must meet the Department's regulatory criteria for the recognition of accreditors, and must have a link to a federal program (e.g., federal student aid).
-Only accreditors recognized by the Secretary can provide the gate-keeping function to allow institutions they accredit to participate in the federal student aid programs under the HEA.
-Some of the criteria for recognition, such as the criterion requiring a link to Federal programs, have no bearing on the quality of an accreditor; however, they do have the effect of making some accreditors ineligible for recognition for reasons other than quality.
-The recognition process involves reviews by the Department's Accreditation Group staff and the (NACIQI).
-Both the staff and NACIQI recommendations are submitted to the Senior Department Official designated by the Secretary who makes the decision regarding recognition.
+An accrediting agency or state approval agency seeking recognition from the Secretary of Education (Secretary) must meet the Department's regulatory criteria for the recognition of accrediting agencies and state approval agencies and must have a Federal Link (HEA or non-HEA).
+Only agencies recognized by the Secretary can provide the gate-keeping function to allow institutions they accredit to participate in the federal student aid programs under the HEA.
+Accrediting agencies that accredit only educational programs located in institutions of higher education apply for recognition for non-HEA purposes.
+The recognition process involves reviews by the Department's Accreditation Group (AG) staff and the National Advisor Committee on Institutional Quality and Integrity (NACIQI).
+Both the (AG staff and NACIQI recommendations are submitted to the Senior Department Official designated by the Secretary who makes the decision regarding recognition.

-The Secretary also recognizes various state agencies for the approval of public postsecondary vocational education and for the approval of nursing education.
-These agencies must meet separate sets of recognition criteria and their applications for recognition also undergo review by the Accreditation Group staff and the NACIQI.
+State agencies for the approval of public postsecondary vocational education and for the approval of nursing education must meet separate sets of recognition criteria and their applications for recognition also undergo review by the Accreditation Group staff and the NACIQI.